missionfission/business_clones/README.md

 5. People search/team build
 6. Build Pitch Deck/Contact Investors

+Data of Fastest Growing, Yc startups and Global Unicorn Companies :
-Analyze why these companies became successful, was it new tech/product that didn’t exist or improvement over competitors or automation
+1. Analyze why these companies became successful, was it new tech/product that didn’t exist or improvement over competitors or automation
-New tech possible by which change?, or change application in a niche domain, if improvement over competitors/cheaper replacement does it work??
+2. New tech possible by which change?, or change application in a niche domain, if improvement over competitors/cheaper replacement does it work??

-Yc startups success analysis

-Global Unicorn sucess analysis

-Using this knowledge generate business ideas
+Using this knowledge generate business ideas : Business Idea Generator in index.html Run : python -m http.server 8000, application will be on localhost:8000